gruntwork-io/docs/docs/2.0/docs/library/architecture/opentofu-terraform-compatibility.md

 # Compatibility with OpenTofu and Terraform

-All code in Gruntwork Library is compatible with:
+All code in Gruntwork IaC Library is compatible with:

 - All versions of [OpenTofu](https://opentofu.org/)
 - HashiCorp Terraform versions v1.5.7 and below